MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

 ## Compliance and Conditional access

-You can secure your Windows 10 or Windows 11 Enterprise multi-session VMs by configuring compliance policies and Conditional Access policies in the Endpoint Manager admin center.
-The following compliance policies are supported on Windows 10 or Windows Enterprise multi-session VMs:
+You can secure your Windows 10 or Windows 11 Enterprise multi-session VMs by configuring compliance policies and Conditional Access policies in the Microsoft Endpoint Manager admin center.
+The following compliance policies are supported on Windows 10 or Windows 11 Enterprise multi-session VMs:

 - Minimum OS version
 - Maximum OS version